chrishadi/SublimeRunOnSave/README.md

 SublimeRunOnSave
 ======================

-Sublime Text 3 plugin to run any shell command on file save event.
+This is another Sublime Text 3 plugin to run any shell command on file save event.

-This plugin is inspired by Build-on-Save plugin in a purplebeanie.com post (http://www.purplebeanie.com/Development/automatically-run-build-on-save-in-sublime-text-2.html) and SublimeOnSaveBuild by Alex N. Jose (https://github.com/alexnj/SublimeOnSaveBuild).
+This plugin is inspired by Build-on-Save plugin from a post in purplebeanie.com (http://www.purplebeanie.com/Development/automatically-run-build-on-save-in-sublime-text-2.html) and SublimeOnSaveBuild by Alex N. Jose (https://github.com/alexnj/SublimeOnSaveBuild).

 The best use case of this plugin is (probably) in TDD (Test Driven Development) process where you want Sublime to automatically run the test when you save a file.

-How to use this plugin:
+#### How to use this plugin:

-Basically you just need to put the .py file in a sub directory of your Sublime Text 3 Packages directory (e.g.: ~/.config/sublime-text-3/Packages/).
-Or, you might want to do this while in Packages directory:
+At the very minimum, you just need to put the "runonsave.py" in a sub directory of your Sublime Text 3's Packages folder (e.g.: ~/.config/sublime-text-3/Packages/YourSubdirectoryName).
+Or, you might want to do this while in the "Packages" directory:
 ```
 git clone git://github.com/chrishadi/SublimeRunOnSave.git
 ```
-(For you who are not familiar with Git commands, just create a .py file in Packages/User directory - yes, the name before .py doesn't matter - and put the text from "runonsave.py" into it.)

-Voila, now you have a new plugin.

-Now, comes the settings part:
+Voila, you have a new plugin.
+Here comes the settings part.

-Create a Sublime Project (using "Save Project As" command from Sublime's Project menu), and then edit the project (Project > Edit Project) to resemble something like this (replace "phpunit" and "test.php" with your test framework and test file to run):
+Create a Sublime Project (using "Save Project As" command from "Project" menu), and then edit the project (Project > Edit Project) so that the project configuration resemble something like this:
 ```javascript
 {
 	"settings":